 The modern craze for this stone can be attributed to its ability to complement and contrast the dazzles of white metals and diamonds.
 They also accentuate the beauty of white diamonds and can be worn with any outfit.

 The collections that you can find at Franco Jewellers are solely from Italy where Franco is the sole importer for many exclusive jewellery houses in Italy.
-These include household names such as Anna Maria Cammilli, Gucci, Autore Pearls among many more.
-Franco Jewellers also carries a range of Swiss watch brands which include U-Boat and Fortis.
+These include household names such as Anna Maria Cammilli, Autore Pearls among many more.
+Franco Jewellers also carries a range of Swiss watch brands which include U-Boat and the newly designed innovative brand of Rec watches.

 “Our philosophy is to maintain highest level of service together with quality at reasonable prices where we take that extra step to make sure everything is quality controlled.”